 But what about the rest of us exposed to constant stress?
 Over time, more subtle changes occur to our brains.
 We become less patient, more reactive, and quicker to jump to anger.
 We experience difficulty in concentrating and staying on task, and we frequently feel mental fog and fatigue.

-Science has shown that chronic exposure to stress alone can lead to changes in the brain that in turn lead to its increased inflammation.
+Science has shown that chronic exposure to stress alone can lead to changes in the brain that in turn lead to increased inflammation.
 This inflammation in turn leads to changes of the cell chemistry that can then lead to accelerated aging or senescence.
 Not only can these changes increase the risk of developing dementia, Alzheimer’s Disease, or even neurodegenerative conditions such as Parkinson’s Disease, but they can change the entire body’s cellular chemistry, leading to heart and gut problems and even cancer.

 As the saying goes, “An ounce of prevention is worth a pound of cure.”
 In our current medical model, despite a multitude of slogans and proclamations by insurance companies to the contrary, there is little attention being paid to prevention.
 And improving brain health is all about prevention.

 It is empowering to think that there are actually things we can do to maintain a sharp mind and avoid age-related brain illness.
 Certainly, lifestyle interventions to reduce stress, such as frequent meditation, avoidance of toxins, exercise, and a clean, anti-inflammatory diet, are all critical to brain health.
-However, ketamine allows us to take prevention up a few notches beyond just adapting our lifestyle.
+However, Ketamine allows us to take prevention up a few notches beyond just adapting our lifestyle.

 When the brain is exposed to 40 minutes of intravenous ketamine therapy, many of the adverse effects of stress and inflammation start to become reversed; the blood flow is shunted away from the primitive brain by the DMN and to the prefrontal cortex.